wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 - <ins>Magical:</ins> must save to a cast spells next round.
 - <ins>Poison:</ins> is poisoned for a round.

-<span class="alchemy>*Margh the Vile casts a spell inflicting 2D6 electric damage to a goblin.
+<span class="alchemy">*Margh the Vile casts a spell inflicting 2D6 electric damage to a goblin.
 She can choose to inflict 1D6 damage instead and attack another nearby goblin for 1D6 damage.
 Boo Son of Jean has a sword of frost inflicting 1D8 damage, but the monster is immune to cold.
 Instead, he sacrifes the D8.
 On a hit, the monster's feet are frozen to the ground for a round.*</span>

 ###### **Design Note:** Armor can be very hard to overcome in this GLoG hack.
 I wanted to represented the tried an true medieval tactic of pushing armored on the floor and stabbing them to death to be a viable way to that.
 Also, sneak attack is now linked to piercing damage and cleave to slashing.
 As for the elemental damages, they aim to provide tactical options for a well coordinated team.